-Blockchain technology has the potential to revolutionise various industries by providing transparency, eliminating intermediaries, enhancing security, and enabling trust and efficient transactions (Javaid et al., 2022).
-It has found applications beyond cryptocurrencies, such as supply chain management, healthcare, and finance (Chang et al., 2022).
-However, scalability, energy consumption, and regulatory frameworks still need to be addressed for the widespread adoption of blockchain technology (Toufaily et al, 2021).
+Blockchain technology has the potential to revolutionize various industries by providing transparency, eliminating intermediaries, enhancing security, and enabling trust and efficient transactions.
+It has found applications beyond cryptocurrencies, such as supply chain management, healthcare, finance, etc. However, scalability, energy consumption, and regulatory frameworks still need to be addressed for the widespread adoption of blockchain technology.

-Characteristics of blockchain
+Characteristics of Blockchain